reyane-awuor/binti-care/README.md

 The age of puberty is declining globally.
 What was once a topic for pre-teens is now a reality for young children.
 This creates a critical gap:

-*   **Unprepared Children:** A 7-year-old is emotionally and cognitively unprepared for menstruation.
+*   **Unprepared Children:** A 7 or 8-year-old is emotionally and cognitively unprepared for menstruation.
 She experiences fear, confusion, and shame, often believing she is sick or has done something wrong.
 *   **Unprepared Parents & Guardians:** Families are caught off guard, lacking the resources and language to explain these changes to a very young child.
 Many struggle to find age-appropriate products and information.
 *   **Systemic Gap:** School curricula and health systems worldwide have not adapted.
 Puberty education typically starts years after many girls need it, leaving them vulnerable and unsupported.